H2020-InFuse/cdff/Readme.md

     Once you have mounted the directory containing the CDFF's source code inside your Docker container, you can build the CDFF (Core and Support):

-    ```
+    ```shell
     /path/to/CDFF/build$ cmake [-D CMAKE_INSTALL_PREFIX=/path/to/CDFF/install/] /path/to/CDFF/
     /path/to/CDFF/build$ make
     ```

 * You can compile it using CMake and a C++ compiler **in a directory on your computer**.

-    In that case, you must have install the **dependencies** of the CDFF yourself on your computer, and the dependencies of these dependencies, and the necessary build tools.
-You can install the dependencies using your distribution package manager or from source.
+    In that case, you must have installed the **dependencies** of the CDFF yourself on your computer, and the dependencies of these dependencies, and the necessary build tools.
+To do so, you can use your distribution's software package manager and/or compile from source.
 The dependencies you compile from source do not need to be installed in your system's local hierarchy (`/usr/local/`): you may want to install them there, or you may prefer to put them in a dedicated directory next to the CDFF's source (`External/install/`), which is the **recommended** location for now as it makes uninstalling them easy.

-    Downloading all the dependencies is easy using the included `fetch_compile_install_dependencies.sh` script.
-You should install a handful of dependencies though the package manager.
+    Downloading the first-level dependencies is easy using the included `fetch_compile_install_dependencies.sh` script.
+You must first install a handful of recurse dependencies through the package manager.

-    ```
-    $ sudo apt install libmesa-dev libxt-dev # For vtk
-    $ cd /path/to/CDFF/External/fetch_compile_install_dependencies.sh
-    ```

-    This might take up to an hour.
-If you chose this route remember to pass the `-D USE_BUNDLED_DEPENDENCIES=ON` to cmake when building.

-    The documentation about the [dependencies of the CDFF](/External/Readme.md) describes this topic in more detail.

-    ```
+    ```shell
     $ sudo apt install build-essential cmake wget curl \
                        liblzma-dev libbz2-dev zlib1g-dev \
                        libgoogle-glog-dev libatlas-base-dev libsuitesparse-dev \
                        libavcodec-dev libavformat-dev libswscale-dev libjpeg-dev \
-                       libpng++-dev libjasper-dev libtiff5-dev libv4l-dev freeglut3-dev
+                       libpng++-dev libjasper-dev libtiff5-dev libv4l-dev freeglut3-dev \
+                       libmesa-dev libxt-dev # last two packages for VTK
-    $ cd /path/to/CDFF/External/fetch_compile_install_dependencies.sh
+    $ /path/to/CDFF/External/fetch_compile_install_dependencies.sh
     ```

     This might take up to an hour.
-If you chose this route remember to pass the `-D USE_BUNDLED_DEPENDENCIES=ON` to cmake when building.
+If you choose this route remember to pass `-D USE_BUNDLED_DEPENDENCIES=ON` to CMake when building.

     The documentation about the [dependencies of the CDFF](/External/Readme.md) describes this topic in more detail.

     Once you have installed all the dependencies and build tools, you can build the CDFF (Core and Support):

-    ```
+    ```shell
     /path/to/CDFF/build$ cmake                           \
         [-D USE_BUNDLED_DEPENDENCIES=ON]                 \
         [-D COMPILE_ASN1=OFF]                            \